cicada-lang/cicada-solo/articles/inductive-datatype.md

 - We will generate `induction` eliminator from constructors of each datatype.

-  The input include one type constructor and many data constructors, the arguments of type constructor are splitted into two groups: parameters that are the same for all constructors, and indexes that varys from constructor to constructor.
+  The input include one *type constructor* and many *data constructors*, the arguments of type constructor are splitted into two groups:
+  *parameters* that are the same for all constructors, and *indexes* that varys from constructor to constructor.

   The output is the eliminator.